 To build a barndominium yourself, you’ll need to budget for materials, permits, and tools to do the job.
 You’ll also need ample time and extensive building skills to complete aspects like a kitchen, interior walls, and flooring.

+You want to ensure your home meets building codes, structural requirements, and safety for you and your family.
+Hiring a local general contractor can help ensure your barndominium meets the code and stick to a budget and timeline.
+General contractors can also arrange for subcontractors to do specialty work.
 If you want to be a part of the building process and save on costs, you can do some of the finishing work yourself, such as installing flooring or painting walls.